SeanTOSCD/_s-easy-digital-downloads/readme.md

 -----
 If you know how to use _s, you know how to use this starter theme.
 The same is true if you know how to use your browser inspector.
 CSS is really all that's missing.

 The theme uses the slug `sdm` throughout the files.
-Do a case-sensitive search and replace in *every* file to use your own theme slug.
+Do a search and replace in *every* file to use your own theme slug.
 Change the theme name in the `style.css` file as well as the `rtl.css` file.
 In the `functions.php` file, be sure to change the definitions.
-They start with `SDM_` and because they are all caps, your case-sensitive search and replace didn't catch them.
+They start with `THEME_`.
+You'll want something less generic.

 In the languages directory, change the name of the `.pot` file to match your slug.
 And of course, name the theme folder whatever you'd like.